[We’ve just received word that a chemical spill has occurred on that line. I don’t have the manpower to respond to both.]

 Wu smirked at him and with a confidence he did not feel said.
 “You ain’t seen nothing.
 How ’bout we stop playing around and finish this.”

-Mac snorted at him.
+Mac snorted.
 “You wanna stop playing?”
 He started moving towards the communications console.
 “Sure.
 How ’bout we do this.”
 Before Wu realised what Mac was doing the big man grabbed the knife in Wat’s head and pulled it free.

 Wu didn’t even have time to conceal the terror on his face.
 Mac charged at Wu with his knife low, thrusting at Wu’s gut.
 Wu slammed his forearm down onto Mac’s arm as the blade thrust up at him and jumped back a step.
 Wu’s other hand involuntarily patted his ribs, searching for any new holes he hadn’t had a moment ago.